 Representatives from Sewa International graciously accepted the donation in person at a MedStar Health supply facility in Prince George’s County, Maryland where the equipment was officially transferred.

 “In this COVID situation, the entire world is one.
 There is no discrimination.
 It does not discriminate based on economy.
 It doesn’t discriminate on anything,” said Shree Sreenath, PhD, MBA of SEWA International.
-“We at Sewa International are really happy to receive this from MedStar health so that we are able to help our brothers and sisters in the Caribbean and in India, where the supplies extraordinarily needed.”
+“We at SEWA International are really happy to receive this from MedStar Health so that we are able to help our brothers and sisters in the Caribbean and in India, where supplies are extraordinarily needed.”